After treatment for children’s cancer

 Stay in touch with teachers

-It is good for your child to get back to school, but they may be anxious about going back: They may feel they have fallen behind with their work or worry about seeing their friends again, especially if they look different – for example if they’ve lost their hair or lost or gained weight.
-They also may be very tired or find it hard to concentrate.
+Your child may worry that they have fallen behind with their work or they may be very tired or find it hard to concentrate.
 Talk to the school about any difficulties your child may have so that you can plan to overcome them.
-For example, your child may be able to go part time for a while or to get extra support with their schoolwork.
+For example, your child may be able to go part-time for a while or to get extra support with their schoolwork.

 Peer to peer support for parents of children with cancer